 Listener Port

-In the Server Group step, select the server group of the IP type that you created in Step 1, and then click Next.
+In the Server Group drop-down list, select IP and the server group that you created in Step 1, and then click Next.

-In the Configuration Review step, confirm the settings and click Submit.
+On the Configuration Review page, confirm the configurations and click Submit.

 Step 3: Create a VPC connection in CEN

-Log on to the Cloud Enterprise Network (CEN) console.
+Log on to the Cloud Enterprise Network console.

-On the CEN Instance page, click the ID of the CEN instance that you created.
+On the CEN Instance page, click the CEN instance ID.

-On the tab, find the TR instance in the China (Chengdu) region and click Create Connection in the Operations column.
+On the tab, find the transit router instance in the China (Chengdu) region and click Create Connection in the Operations column.

-On the Connection with Peer Network Instance page, configure the following parameters and click OK to connect VPC1 to the TR in the China (Chengdu) region.
+On the Connection with Peer Network Instance page, configure the following parameters and click OK to connect VPC1 to the transit router in the China (Chengdu) region.

 Parameter